sofblocks/sofblocks.github.io/_posts/blog/2023-01-19-azure-attack-paths.md

 Adversaries on the other hand think in graphs which is a multidimensional approach.
 Their main goal is to get hold of the organization's most valuable assets using any available attack paths they can find.
 Abusing these attack paths which mostly are a result of misconfigurations is more dangerous than other attacks since it's not about exploiting anything that can be patched.

-A Gartner survey found that misconfigurations cause **80%** of all data security breaches.
+A Gartner survey once found that misconfigurations cause **80%** of all data security breaches.

 To effectively prevent misconfigurations and protect the tenant, organizations must understand its whole structure and components, hence real-time mapping of the entire tenant is necessary.

-Thanks to SpectreOps tools  [Bloodhound](https://bloodhoundenterprise.io/) and [Azurehound](https://bloodhound.readthedocs.io/en/latest/data-collection/azurehound.html) which have reshaped how Pentesters and Read Teamers execute engagements.
-Using graphs you are able to see mappings starting from the most critical assets and you can easily identify risky paths.
+Thanks to SpectreOps tools  [Bloodhound](https://bloodhoundenterprise.io/) and [Azurehound](https://bloodhound.readthedocs.io/en/latest/data-collection/azurehound.html) which have reshaped how Pentesters and Red Teamers execute engagements.
+Using graphs you are able to see mappings starting from the most critical assets in your tenant and you can easily identify the risky paths.

 BloodHound uses graph theory to reveal the hidden and often unintended relationships within an Active Directory or Azure environment.
 It continuously and comprehensively maps all Attack Paths in the environment.
 It allows you to shut down attack paths before they are found and exploited by adversaries.

 AzureHound is a BloodHound data collector for Microsoft Azure via the MS Graph and Azure REST APIs.

-In this blog post, I’m going to demonstrate how to use the above-mentioned tools to map out all the possible attack paths in my azure tenant.
+In this blog post, I’m going to demonstrate how to use the above-mentioned tools to map all the possible attack paths in my azure tenant.

 ### Installing Bloodhound: